gaurav-arun/ebay-alerts/README.md

 $ docker-compose up
 ```

-- Finally, Configure a few alerts from the [Alerts Dashboard](http://localhost:3000) and you should start receiving product price alerts and insights in your mailbox.
+- Once all containers are up, head to the [Alerts Dashboard](http://localhost:3000) and configure a few alerts.
+You should start receiving product price alerts and insights in your mailbox.
 The product insights are generated at 30-minute intervals by default.

 ## Architecture